 "Never say you can’t do it.
 Yes you can."

 My name is Fatimah Alzainuldeen.

-I came to Edmonds CC from Saudi Arabia simply to learn English.
+I came to Edmonds College from Saudi Arabia simply to learn English.

 Not only I learned English, I also learned about American Culture.